Civil Law Partnership (BGB-Gesellschaft)

 Constitution, executive organs

-Legal situation of the partners, liability
+Legal relationships of the partners, liability

 The GbR is formed by a partnership agreement between at least two partners.
 Partners can be natural persons and legal entities, including foreign ones.
 Commercial partnerships may also participate as partners.

 All partners are personally and unlimitedly liable for company debts with their private assets as joint and several debtors for the full amount of the company's liabilities.
-The GbR itself is also liable for the company liabilities of a GbR with legal capacity with the company's assets.
+The GbR itself is also liable for the company liabilities of a GbR with legal capacity with the company assets.

 II.
-Formation of a GbR
+The Formation of a GbR

 II.
-A. Most important requirements
+Most important requirements

 Registered office of the company